AbhinandhanaPU/notes_app_hive/README.md

-# Notebook App
+# Notes App

-Notebook App is a mobile application developed using the Flutter framework.
-It provides users with features to take notes.
+Notes App is a simple mobile application designed to help users take notes and manage their to-do lists conveniently.

 ## Features

-- **Create Notes:** Users can create new notes with titles and content.
+- **Take Notes:** Users can quickly jot down their thoughts, ideas, or important information.
+- **Todo List:** Users can create, edit, and delete tasks to keep track of their to-do items.
+- **Mark as Complete:** Tasks in the to-do list can be marked as complete to track progress.
-- **Edit and Delete Notes:** Users can edit or delete existing notes.
+- **Edit and Delete Notes:** Users can edit or delete existing notes and their to-do items.

 ## Usage

 1. Launch the app.
 2. Create a new note by tapping on the "+" button.
-3. Add a title and content to your note.
+3. Add a title, content and date to your note.
 5. Save the note.
-6. Access your notes from the home screen.
+6. To create a new task, switch to the "Todo List" tab.
+7. Add a new task by tapping on the "+" button.
+8. Enter the task description and save it.
+9. Mark tasks as complete by tapping on the checkbox.
-8. Edit or delete notes as needed.
+10. Edit or delete notes/tasks as needed.

 ## Technologies Used